scriptsandthings/macOS_smbx_things/README.md

 Things that might make smbx suck a little less and scripts to deploy them.

-Each one of the items in this document can be deployed with one of the scripts in the Scripts directory of this reposatory.
+Each one of the items in this document can be deployed with one of the scripts in the [in the Scripts directory](https://github.com/ShitttyScripts/macOS_smbx/tree/master/Scripts) of this reposatory.

 ## DO NOT TEST IN PRODUCTION